acrlabs/simkube/docs/api_changes.md

 ## SimKube Custom Resource Definition changes

-The Simulation CRD is auto-generated from the Golang struct in `./lib/go/api/v1/simulation_types.go` using the [controller-gen](https://book.kubebuilder.io/reference/controller-gen.html) utility.
-The resulting CRDs are stored in `./k8s/raw/`, and then Rust structs are generated from the resulting CRD using [kopium](https://github.com/kube-rs/kopium).
-This _should_ all be done automagically by running `make crd`, but kopium is listed as unstable, so check the diff output carefully.
+The Simulation CRD is auto-generated from the Rust structs in `./src/api/v1/(simulations|simulation_roots).rs` If these structs change, you will need to regenerate the CRD yaml by running `make crd`; the resulting CRDs are stored in `./k8s/raw/`.
+A pre-commit check as well as a GitHub action will complain if you have not updated the CRD yaml before committing.

 ## SimKube API changes